cherwill/spreadexwidgets/README.md

 I would have liked to have moved the responsibility of rendering the frame header and footer outside of the text renderer.

-When testing TextRendererTests, we shouldn't be concerend with testing out with the frame header and footer.
+When testing `TextRendererTests`, we shouldn't be concerned with testing the frame header and footer amongst the resulting stream.
 However, in the current implementation, but we are forced to take this into account due to the nature of how the text is rendered.

 ### Output to file